kevinlondon/kevinlondon.github.io/_posts/2016-09-12-refactoring-analogies.md

 over time.
 It doesn't have to be perfect.
 Making things a little better will be a huge improvement.

-I worked with a legacy codebase that no one wanted to work with.
+I worked with a legacy codebase that no one wanted to touch.
 As a team, we didn't write tests or care about code quality because we had thought that it "was going away soon".
 It didn't.